andreivisan/learn_go/README.md

 For now, it's enough to know that your t of type *testing.T is your "hook" into the testing framework so you can do things like t.Fail() when you want to fail.

+For helper functions, it's a good idea to accept a testing.TB which is an interface that *testing.T and *testing.B both satisfy, so you can call helper functions from a test, or a benchmark (don't worry if words like "interface" mean nothing to you right now, it will be covered later).

+t.Helper() is needed to tell the test suite that this method is a helper.
+By doing this, when it fails, the line number reported will be in our function call rather than inside our test helper.
+This will help other developers track down problems more easily.